-The interim period also helped builders concentrate on completing their ongoing projects and create a balance between the demand-and-supply of homes in the market.
+The interim period also helped builders and developers concentrate on completing their ongoing projects and create a balance between the demand-and-supply of homes in the market.
 Though not many new projects were announced last year, business is again picking up as usual with big brands launching bigger and better projects again.

 However, there is a perception going around that GST is only applicable to the ongoing projects and ready-to-move-in homes are exempt from the new tax regime.
 Developers believe that since the cost of construction is coming down with the implementation of the GST, and input credit becoming available to them, they can afford to share out the profits.
 And homebuyers who opt for ready-to-move-in homes (for which the Occupancy Certificate has already been issued) will not have to bear any additional taxes which are part of the current market scenario.